ElementsCapitalGroup/portal-api-documentation/docs/index.md

 Whether you're looking to integrate estimation processes, manage loan applications, handle various documents, or navigate stipulations efficiently, our API ensures a seamless, secure, and efficient experience.
 For in-depth understanding, please refer to our Implementation Guides, API Reference, Authentication methods, and API Keys documentation.

-If you're ready to get started head over to [Authentication] and then API Keys.
+If you're ready to get started head over to [Authentication](/overview/authentication) and then create your [API Keys](/overview/api-keys).

 # API Flow